tdwg/vocab/documentation-specification.md

 The same metadata that is presented in the header section of the human-readable representations of descriptive documents and vocabulary landing pages (Section 3.2.3.1) SHOULD be provided in corresponding machine-readable documents.

+In accordance with the distinction made in the Dublin Core FAQ on DC and DCTERMS Namespaces [NAMESPACES] and following the precedent of Sections 1.4 and 3.3 of the Darwin Core RDF Guide [DWC-RDF], when a Dublin Core term has analogs in both the dc: (http://purl.org/dc/elements/1.1/) and dcterms: (http://purl.org/dc/terms/) namespaces, the dc: analog should be used with literal values (i.e. name strings), while the dcterms: analog should be used with an IRI or blank node denoting the object resource.
+When an IRI is available to denote an object resource, it is desirable include the dcterms: analog in the metadata describing a resource.

 **4.2.1 Metadata for standards**

 The following properties with appropriate values SHOULD be used to describe a standard: